Top 10 things to do in Arnhem Land

 1. Join in the celebration of the Garma Festival

-Visit in August to experience the special Garma Festival, a four-day celebration of Yolngu culture with the Aboriginal people of north-east Arnhem Land.
-Experience the local culture and come together with more than 2000 Aboriginal and non-Aboriginal people who gather at Gulkula, an hour by light plane from Darwin, to share knowledge and culture through music, visual art, storytelling, dance, forums and workshops.
+Visit in August to experience the special Garma Festival, a 4-day celebration of Yolngu culture with the Aboriginal people of north-east Arnhem Land.
+Experience the local culture and come together with more than 2,000 Aboriginal and non-Aboriginal people who gather at Gulkula, an hour by light plane from Darwin, to share knowledge and culture through music, visual art, storytelling, dance, forums and workshops.

 2. Fish for a famous barramundi

-Floodplain billabongs, tidal rivers, pristine coastline and vast bluewater—Arnhem Land is world-renowned for its prime, untouched fishing habitats.
+Floodplain billabongs, tidal rivers, pristine coastline and vast bluewater— fishing in Arnhem Land is world-renowned for its thriving habitats.
 Prized sport and reef fish abound here, like giant trevally, queenfish, Spanish mackerel, golden snapper, red emperor, coral trout and sailfish, as well as the famous barramundi.
 Fishing lodges are dotted in various locations in Arnhem Land, while many fishing charters catering for beginners to experts depart from Darwin or Nhulunbuy.

 3. Take an eco-retreat

 Really get away with a stay at the Bremer Island Banubanu Beach Retreat, near the township of Nhulunbuy.
 This secluded retreat of deluxe beachfront eco-tents and private cabins is simple and secluded, with a maximum of 16 guests at one time.
 Join a thrilling fishing charter or one of the retreat's tours where you can catch mud crabs, or learn about local Aboriginal customs, take a four-wheel-drive island tour, bird and turtle watch, explore the island by boat or take a guided walking trail.